raspberrypilearning/sensing-space/lesson-4/lesson.md

 ## Plenary

-Ask the students about the pros and cons of using hygroscopic substances to remove water vapour compared to cooling the air and emoving the condensation.
+Ask the students about the pros and cons of using hygroscopic substances to remove water vapour compared to cooling the air and removing the condensation.
 Students might like to consider the energy needed to remove the water vapour by cooling, versus the energy required to transport hygroscopic substances to and from the station.